armory/docs/content/en/armory-enterprise/release-notes/rn-armory-halyard/armory-halyard-v1-7-2.md

     spinnaker.config.input.bucket: BUCKET_NAME

 Note: **BUCKET_NAME** should be one of the following:
-* `halconfig` if you desire to deploy OSS Spinnaker releases
+* `halconfig` if you desire to deploy Spinnaker releases
 * some other name if you desire to deploy releases from a different GCS bucket (such as when managing Spinnaker in an airgapped environment)